What Are CLIP and T5xxl ? How Text Encoders Can Make Illustrations Stunning!

 D1-->D3

-This time, we’ll replace T5xxl and CLIP-L with higher-precision versions.
+Today, we'll upgrade both T5xxl and CLIP-L to higher-precision versions.

 Original